Xray Single Node Linux Archive Upgrade

 Note

-Starting from Xray 3.8.x, RabbitMQ bundled with Xray has been upgraded, and it requires an upgrade of the Erlang library.
+Starting from Xray 3.8.x, RabbitMQ bundled with Xray has been upgraded, and the Erlang library requires an upgrade (You might need to remove the Erlang package from your installation and install the latest version).
 This library can be found on $JFROG_HOME/xray/app/third-party.
-For more information, see Installing Erlang.

 3. Replace the existing $JFROG_HOME/xray/app with the new app folder.